Rail transport in Afghanistan: Industrial railways

 In the 1950s a hydroelectric power station was built at Surobi, east of Kabul.
 Three Henschel four-wheel narrow gauge diesel-hydraulic locomotives built in 1951 (works numbers 24892, 24993, 24994) were supplied to the power station.

 In 1979 mining and construction locomotive builder Bedia Maschinenfabrik of Bonn supplied five D35/6 two axle diesel-hydraulic narrow gauge locomotives, works numbers 150–154, to an unknown customer in Afghanistan.

+On 24 March 2026 Afghanistan was suspended from the OTIF for not paying contributions, losing its voting rights in the organization, the suspension was announced to be in practice since 1 January 2026 until dues are paid.